Chu-Thai-Tan/mirarc-test/README.md

-## Database schema design (Drizzle + PostgreSQL)
+## Database schema (Drizzle + PostgreSQL)

-This module stores exactly two kinds of data extracted from text‑based PDFs (assume that given pdfs are text based):
+Stores two types of data from text‑based PDFs:

 - Company profile (one row per document)
-- Financial highlights (one row per table cell, so we keep all periods/metrics)
+- Financial highlights (one row per table cell, keeps all periods/metrics)

-We also keep a tiny `documents` table for lineage and idempotency.
+Also has a small `documents` table to track files and avoid duplicates.

-### Why it’s modeled this way
+### Why it's set up this way

-- Financial highlights are matrix‑shaped in the PDF.
-Storing them as tall, atomic rows keeps the schema future‑proof and makes analytics (pivot, aggregation) straightforward.
+- Financial highlights come as tables in the PDF.
+Storing each cell as its own row makes the schema flexible and queries easier.
-- Variance values live alongside actuals as separate rows with `value_kind = 'variance_pct'` so you can filter or compare easily.
+- Variance values are stored as separate rows with `value_kind = 'variance_pct'` so filtering and comparing is simple.
-- Provenance is inline (`source_page`, `source_quote`) so you can always show users where a value came from without extra joins.
+- Source info is stored directly (`source_page`, `source_quote`) so you can show where each value came from without extra joins.

 ---

 ## Tables

 ### documents
 One record per processed PDF.
-Used to de‑dupe by hash and for basic lineage.
+Used to avoid duplicates by file hash and track which files were processed.

-Columns (PostgreSQL types):
+Columns:
 - id UUID PK
 - filename TEXT
 - sha256 TEXT (file hash)
 - page_count INT
 - created_at TIMESTAMPTZ default now()

-Reference implementation:
+Code:

 ```1:11:/Users/tanchu/Documents/programming/test/mirarc-test/src/db/schema.ts
 import { pgEnum, pgTable, text, uuid, integer, timestamp, numeric, index } from 'drizzle-orm/pg-core';